 If you want to make a cute DIY gift for someone, pick up some cute jars and simply wrap a little Washi Tape around the jar.
 Add a label and you’ve got yourself a nice easy gift.

-Love Coconut Oil?
-You’ll love this Overnight Coconut Oil Hair Mask.
+If you love this Coconut Oil Sugar Scrub, you’ll also love this Overnight Coconut Oil Hair Mask.